jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 To implement a custom gateway class using {class}`~jina.Gateway` do the following:
 * Create a class that inherits from {class}`~jina.Gateway`
 * Implement a constructor `__init__`:
 This step is optional.
-You don't need a constructor if your Gateway doesn’t contain initial states.
+You don't need a constructor if your Gateway does not need user-defined attributes.
 If your Gateway has `__init__`, it needs to carry `**kwargs` in the signature and call `super().__init__(**kwargs)` in the body:
 ```python
 from jina import Gateway